AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-assets.md

 >[!NOTE]
 >
->Only returns those assets the user has access to.
+>Only returns those assets that the user has access to.

 ## Parameters {#section-bb9cf1ab19ea47acbd9ae58646dbe273}